 Managers, workplace safety experts and HR department heads appreciate the ease and functionality of digital signage for safety training and meetings in the manufacturing environment.

-Content widgets and apps enable operators to show a large variety of content to enhance presentations and make them more engaging.
+In addition, content widgets and apps enable operators to show a large variety of content to enhance presentations and make them more engaging.

 9. Company Announcements